Cancel

 All employees, non-employees, and students have a responsibility to maintain a positive learning, work and school activity environment by reporting all incidents or suspected incidents of discrimination and/or harassment involving themselves or others.

 WDTC will not tolerate racism, discrimination, harassment, exploitation or victimization of students, school employees, non-employees, or any person who is an invitee of WDTC for any reason, including but not limited to race, color, ethnic background, national origin, pregnancy, marital status, religion, creed, age, sex, citizenship, political affiliation, mental and/or physical challenge, disability, sexual orientation, genetic information, gender identity, gender expression, status as a veteran, or any other status protected under applicable federal, state or local law.
 WDTC is committed to providing an environment free from harassment and other forms of discrimination for students, employees, non-employees and its invitees.
-The following person has been designated to handle inquiries or complaints regarding the non-discrimination policies: Director of Student Success who serves as the Title IX Coordinator.
+The following person has been designated to handle inquiries or complaints regarding the non-discrimination policies: Vice President for Institutional Effectiveness and Student Success who serves as the Title IX Coordinator.

-Please visit https://www.wdt.edu/current-students/discrimination-and-harassment/ for information on the Director of Student Success’ contact information, how to report, and policies and procedures that will be used to address.
+Please visit https://www.wdt.edu/current-students/discrimination-and-harassment/ for information on the Vice President for Institutional Effectiveness and Student Success' contact information, how to report, and policies and procedures that will be used to address.

 Other Student Complaints

 WDTC works to protect the rights of all students.
 WDTC is committed to providing a safe environment that promotes intellectual growth and personal development.
-Students should be afforded the right to an environment free of unfair or improper action by any other member of the WDTC academic community as described in the Student Rights and Responsibilities section.
+Students should be afforded the right to an environment free of unfair or improper action by any other member of the WDTC academic community as described in WDTC Policy 4007 – Student Rights and Responsibilities (https://www.wdt.edu/assets/docs/uploads/about/policies/4007.pdf).

-See Other Student Complaints in the WDTC Student Handbook for the resolution process that will be used for complaints brought forth by students against a member of the WDTC community if the complaint is not covered by other established resolution/complaint processes –
+For information on Other Student Complaints and for the procedure that will be used for complaints brought forth by students against a member of the WDTC community if the complaint is not covered by other established resolution/complaint procedures, please see—

 It should be noted that students hold a responsibility for complying with all WDTC policies and procedures and the requirements of individual courses as outlined on the course syllabus provided by each instructor.